SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part3-learn-html-css-javascript.md

 Note that the JavaScript files are imported just above the `</body>` closing tag and not in the meta-data in the HTML boiler plate.

-Don't worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript.
+Don't worry too much about how this works, have fun and read the next section if you want to delve into some of the fundamental concepts of JavaScript, and where you can[build an easy portfolio website](https://sumisastri.github.io/dev-blogs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript/).

+This series is aimed at giving you a flavour of what it entails to become a web developer and if this career path is for you.
+Bootcamps or other online learning platforms, should you choose to teach yourself to code, will give you a deeper dive and more practical experience working with a code base.